 How long does it take to get an EB5 Visa?

 The first step of an EB5 Visa is for the investor to file an I-526 petition with USCIS.
 It’s normally filed by your lawyer, after you have wired your investment and fees to your Regional Center.
 After filing the I-526, the process can take anywhere from 12 months to 36 months for your I-526 approval.
-Once your I-526 is approved, it takes another 4-6 months for your green card interview or if you are already in the US, your lawyer will file your Adjustment of Status for your conditional green cards.
-On an average, this entire process is taking 24 months.
+Once your I-526 is approved, it takes another 4-6 months for your green card interview or if you are already in the US, your lawyer will file your Adjustment of Status for your conditional green cards, this takes anywhere from 6-12 months.
+On an average, the entire process is taking 24-30 months.
 NOTE: This above is applicable only for non-backlogged countries.
 The backlogged countries are China, India & Vietnam.
 The process for citizens born in these countries is much longer.

 What are the different EB5 options?